Ehsan138/UserGuide/docs/index.md

 # Getting Started

 Welcome to this documention guide for PyCharm :smile:.
 We will guide you on **Cloning a GitHub Repository**, **Inserting Command Line Parameters**, and **Debugging**.
 This documentation will also provide further information about relevant PyCharm features for those with little PyCharm experience.
+PyCharm is an IDE mainly used for Python development.
+Its areas of usage are diverse, ranging from front-end such as web development to back-end such as data analysis and machine learning.

 ## Intended Users

 Our documentation guide is tailored for users who:

 * have some basic programming knowledge
-* are new to using PyCharm
+* are new or have little experience using PyCharm

 ## Prerequisites